fb-multimedia/D8-dbs-sass-installer/README.md

 You need a Drupal 8 website with drupal bootstrap theme (8.x-3.0-rc2) installed on a linux server.
 This server must be able to use ruby-compass and drush commands.
 It needs read/write permissions on the D8 directory.

 ## Installation
-Download and place the script <b>install-bootstrap-sass.sh</b> at the root of the drupal folder installation, at same level as the /web folder.
+Download and place the script <b>install-bootstrap-sass.sh</b> at the root of the themes folder of your drupal installation.
 Start the shell command prompt at this place and start the script with :
 <pre>$ ./install-bootstrap-sass.sh</pre>